- Praying Mantises belong to the mantis family which has around 2400 species of insects.

 - Mantises are well-known predators who eat small reptiles, birds, and even mammals.

 - Someone who’s bitten by this insect should wash the area with warm water and soap.

-Out of all the types of insects you may see around your yard or garden, a praying mantis certainly stands out from the crowd.
+Out of all the different varieties of insects you may encounter in your yard or garden, a praying mantis certainly stands out from the crowd.
 These insects can be up to six inches long depending on their species.
 Some are dull brown or gray while others are bright green or even yellow.
 This insect can turn its head 180 degrees and walk up a brick wall!

-Keep reading to find the answer to that question.
-In addition, discover how a praying mantis attacks its prey, what it eats, and whether it’s true that a female praying mantis will bite off the head of a male praying mantis.
+The answers to those questions are answered right here.
+You will also discover how a praying mantis attacks its prey, what it eats, and whether a female praying mantis will actually bite off the head of its male counterpart.